status-im/help.status.im/docs/en/status-communities/about-view-only-channels.md

 # About view-only channels

 !!! note ""
-    Currently, you can only configure view-only channels using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].
+    Currently, you can only set up and manage view-only channels using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].

-[Channels][channels-your-quick-start-guide] represent spaces for conversation, discussion and information sharing.
-By default, all community members with access to a channel can participate in the conversation, reading and posting messages.
+[Channels][channels-your-quick-start-guide] are spaces for conversation, discussion and information sharing.
+By default, all community members with access to a channel can read and send messages.

 As a community [owner or admin][permissions-by-role-in-status-communities], you can set a channel as view-only.
-For specific instructions, check out [Set up a view-only channel][set-up-a-view-only-channel].
+To learn how to do that, check out [Set up a view-only channel][set-up-a-view-only-channel].

-A read-only channel aims to facilitate clear, uninterrupted communication for specific purposes.
+A read-only channel helps maintain clear, uninterrupted communication for specific purposes.
 While members can't respond directly in these channels, they are crucial in keeping your community informed and engaged.

 ## View-only channel permission

 When you [set up a channel permission][set-up-channel-permissions], only members who meet the criteria for that permission can perform the associated action within that channel.

-This table summarizes how the `View` and `View and post` channel permissions work in your community.
+This is how the `View` and `View and post` channel permissions work in your community.

 | Channel permission \\ Member | Members not meeting the criteria | Members meeting the criteria | Owner and admins |
 |:---|:---|:---|:---|